 24:05:19:05.07.
 Early intervening services -- Activities.
 In implementing coordinated, early intervening services, a school district LEA may carry out activities that include:

-(1) Professional development, which may be provided by entities other than school districts LEAs, for teachers and other school staff to enable such personnel to deliver scientifically-based academic and behavioral interventions, including scientifically-based literacy instruction, and, if appropriate, instruction on the use of adaptive and instructional software; and
+(1) Professional development, which may be provided by entities other than school districts academic and behavioral interventions, including scientifically-based literacy instruction, and, if appropriate, instruction on the use of adaptive and instructional software; and scientifically-based literacy instruction.